Your membership has expired

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-A portable generator on the left and a standby generator on the right.
+split image with Predator portable generator on left and Generac standby generator on right, both on gravel

-A portable generator (left) is much less expensive than a permanently installed whole-house model (right), but it's also more difficult to use and maintain.
+A portable generator (left) is much less expensive than a permanently installed whole-house model (rigjht), but it's also more difficult to use and maintain.

 When the power goes out because of a hurricane, a storm, or a problem with the electrical grid, portable generators and whole-house generators will do the same important task: provide electricity until the power comes back on.
-But the two options are quite far apart when it comes to cost and convenience.
+But the two options are quite different in cost and convenience.

 Portable generators are generally stored in a garage, basement, or shed and wheeled into position when needed.
 Smaller models use extension cords to power a few small appliances, while larger portables connect to your electrical panel via a transfer switch to power hardwired appliances like well pumps and water heaters.

-Portable models also tend to be noisier and produce less power than whole-house models, but they’re also much cheaper to buy and install than a whole-house generator, which is installed permanently.
+Portable models tend to be noisier and produce less power than whole-house models, but they’re also much cheaper to buy and install than whole-house generators, which are installed permanently.

 More on Generators

-The portable models in our generator ratings run on gasoline, burning through 12 to 20 gallons per day depending on the unit’s output and the load being powered.
-This means you’ll have to store a significant quantity of gasoline, start the generator manually, and refill it (when it’s off, to minimize fire danger) after running it for several hours.
+The portable models in our generator ratings run on gasoline, burning through 12 to 20 gallons per day, depending on the unit’s output and the load being powered.
+That means you’ll have to store a significant quantity of gasoline, start the generator manually, and refill it (when it’s off, to minimize fire danger) after running it for several hours.

 An increasing number of models also run on liquid propane, the fuel many homeowners use for barbecue grills and other appliances.
-Of the 35 conventional generators in our ratings, 11 can work on both gas and propane.
-Among the 38 inverter models in our ratings, six can also run on propane.
+Of the 37 conventional generators in our ratings, 12 can work on both gas and propane.
+Among the 44 inverter models in our ratings, 12 can also run on propane.

 A whole-house generator, also called a standby or stationary generator, is permanently installed outside by a pro and has an insulated cover that helps to protect it from the weather and keeps it relatively quiet.
 It kicks on automatically when the lights go out and can power everything in your home at once.
 It can operate for days or even weeks on a full whole-house propane tank or indefinitely in the case of natural gas.

-“Home standby generators are expensive, but they’re the gold standard in backup power, and they outperform all other types of generators in our ratings,” says Dave Trezza, who heads the generator testing program for Consumer Reports.
+“Home standby generators are expensive, but they’re the gold standard in backup power, and they outperform all other types of generators in our ratings,” says Paolo Fu, who leads generator testing at Consumer Reports.
 “If you can afford it, I’d tell you to pick a home standby generator every time.”

 Whole-House Generators